rur/good/README.md

 #### 5. Boring tech, few surprises

-The scaffold is more of a workhorse than a unicorn; we embrace some practical limitations for the purpose of tight server-side integration.
+The scaffold is more of a workhorse than a unicorn; we embrace some practical limitations for tight server-side integration.
 Take care to judge the limitations for yourself and decide what is right for your project.